CruiseKit is available now.

 No. Many cruise groups only need intentional status updates and shared day context.
 CruiseKit positions MyCrew around lightweight check-ins rather than making the product a constant tracking tool.

-Download CruiseKit to keep MyCrew check-ins, ship-day context, onboard spend, and group planning close during the trip.
+Download CruiseKit to keep MyCrew check-ins, ship-day context, your saved itinerary, and onboard spend close during the trip.